spatialmodel/inmap/README.md

       * people identifying as black (`Black`), asian  (`Asian`), latino (`Latino`), native american or american indian (`Native`), non-latino white (`WhiteNoLat`) and everyone else (`Other`).
     * Numbers of deaths attributable to PM<sub>2.5</sub> in each of the populations are obtained by defining an expression in the configuration file based on the variables `TotalPM25`, `MortalityRate`, and the population variable of interest.
 For example, deaths among the total population could be calculated with the following entry in the configuration file: `TotalPopD = "coxHazard(loglogRR(TotalPM25), TotalPop, MortalityRate)"`.
 Numbers of deaths are measured in units of deaths/year.
     * Baseline mortality rate in units of deaths per year per 100,000 people (`MortalityRate`), which can be used for performing alternative health impact calculations.

+### Running the preprocessor

+InMAP includes a preprocessor to convert chemical transport model (CTM) output into InMAP meteorology and baseline chemistry input data.
+Unlike the main InMAP model, the preprocessor only needs to be run once for each spatiotemporal domain.
+Users that would like to use a different spatial or temporal domain than what is included with the InMAP download can obtain CTM output for that domain and run the preprocessor themselves.
+The WRF-Chem and GEOS-Chem CTMs are currently supported.
+Information on how to run the preprocessor is [here](inmap/cmd/doc/inmap.md), and information regarding preprocessor configuration is [here](https://godoc.org/github.com/spatialmodel/inmap/inmap/cmd#ConfigData).

 ## API